FrogLMFAO/Jonoyang-Is-Predatory-The-Modpack/README.md

 If the community wants to make stuff more funny and improve things yous are more than welcome to make suggestions through the issues tab and I will probably accept any decent pull requests too

-Quick legal notice: Everything I've stated is the truth and completely legal
+Quick legal notice: everything I've stated is the truth and completely legal